-Each year, OneJax hosts a Humanitarian Awards Dinner to honor outstanding humanitarians and raise funds to support our programs.
+Each year, OneJax hosts a Humanitarian Awards Event to honor outstanding humanitarians and raise funds to support our programs.
 This notable event includes a formal ceremony to recognize a new group of honorees each year.

 OneJax Humanitarian Awards began in 1970 and has honored individuals who have made a significant humanitarian contribution to their communities.